Benjamin-K-Philip/Morse-Code-Converter/README.md

    - **Morse-to-Text Logic**: This method uses a nested splitting strategy.
 It first splits the input by / to identify words, then splits those results by spaces to identify individual letters.
 This ensures the original sentence structure (spaces between words) is preserved upon translation.

+ ➤ **Implementation of Programming Concepts** <br>
+The code serves as a practical demonstration of several fundamental Java concepts:

+   - **Collections Framework:** Uses HashMap for lightning-fast bidirectional lookups between characters and Morse sequences.

+   - **String Manipulation:** Extensively uses StringBuilder for memory-efficient string concatenation and split() for parsing Morse patterns.

+   - **Data Validation (Regex):** Employs Regular Expressions (e.g., [a-zA-Z0-9 ,.?!'\"()\\-]+) to validate user input and differentiate between plain text and Morse code symbols.

+   - **Input Handling:** Implements a do-while loop with a switch statement to create a persistent, user-friendly command-line interface (CLI).

+---

+## Features
+  - **Bidirectional Translation:** Convert paragraphs of text to Morse code and vice versa.

+  - **Comprehensive Character Support:** Includes support for the full English alphabet, numbers 0-9, and extensive punctuation (like .,?!' "()-).

+  - **Input Sanitization:** Automatically detects if the input is valid for the chosen mode and handles unrecognized symbols with a placeholder (?).

+  - **Preserved Formatting:** Maintains word spacing using the standard / delimiter, ensuring translated text remains readable.

+---